Hirschholm Palace: The site today

 In 1822-23 a small church designed by architect Christian Frederik Hansen was built on the grounds of the demolished palace.
 The park surrounding the church, which is located on a small island in a lake, still bears some evidence of the original palace garden.
-A number of the farm buildings Louise had built in the early 18th century still exist.
+A number of the farm buildings Queen Louise had built in the early 18th century still exist.
 Some of them formerly housed the Danish Museum of Hunting and Forestry.

 The Hørsholm Local History Museum has a permanent exhibit about the palace, the royal affair and its consequences.